Evansville and Eastern Electric Railway: Traffic

 During the first few months operation the receipts have been such as to justify the belief that in electric railway construction there has been too great a tendency to parallel already existing steam lines, rather than to push out through thickly settled farming country, remote from steam roads.

+By 1917, the Evansville and Eastern Electric had become part of the Evansville Railways Company.
 The operation of the railroad was discontinued in 1938.